Leggett, California

 Leggett (formerly Leggett Valley) is a census-designated place in Mendocino County, California, United States.
 It is located on the South Fork of the Eel River, 21 mi by road northwest of Laytonville, at an elevation of 984 ft.
 It is home to some of the largest trees in the world.
 The nearby Smithe Redwoods State Natural Reserve and Standish-Hickey State Recreation Area are noted for their forests of coastal redwoods.
 The population of Leggett was 77 at the 2020 census, down from 122 at the 2010 census.

 The community is served by California's State Route 1, whose northern terminus with U.S. Route 101 is just outside the center of town.

 The town of Leggett includes a single gas station, United States Post Office, 1-12 school, a small grocery store, restaurant, full-service mechanic (ask a local), fire station and the Drive-Thru Tree.

 The Leggett post office was dedicated in 1969.

 Geography

 Leggett is in northwestern Mendocino County, in the valley of the South Fork Eel River.
 U.S. Route 101 leads north from Leggett 22 mi to Garberville and 90 mi to Eureka, while to the south it leads 67 mi to Ukiah, the Mendocino county seat.
 California State Route 1 has its northern terminus at US 101 in Leggett and leads southwest 27 mi to Westport on the Pacific Ocean.

-According to the United States Census Bureau, the Leggett CDP covers an area of 2.7 sqmi, all of it land.
+According to the United States Census Bureau, the Leggett CDP covers an area of 2.7 sqmi, all land.

 South Leggett is an unincorporated community along U.S. Route 101, 1 mi south-southeast of Leggett, at an elevation of 1112 ft.